88250/liandi/README_en_US.md

 ### Source building

+(I'm very sorry, part of the editor code is not yet open source, please don't waste time trying to compile)

 1. Install Go, Node environment
 2. Run the build script in the root directory of the project
 3. After the build is successful, the installation package will be generated under app / build